 Creating and Viewing Versioned Keys

-For CTE-LDT, you create a versioned key that you can add to any number of Live Data Transformation policies.
+For LDT, you create a versioned key that you can add to any number of Live Data Transformation policies.
 When you add a new key version, CipherTrust Manager pushes the new version to every CTE client that is associated with any of they Live Data Transformation policies that contain that key.

 Use the Keys & Access Management application in the CipherTrust Manager Applications Page when creating or viewing versioned keys.